rcc-uchicago/user-guide/docs/partitions.md

 ### Private Partitions (CPP)
 These partitions are typically associated with a PI or group of PIs.
 They can be shared with other PIs or researchers across the University of Chicago and with external collaborators with a Midway account.

-* General users: Check with your RCC account's PI for more information.
+* General Users: Check with your PI for more information.
-* PIs: Private partitions can be purchased via [Cluster Partnership Program](https://rcc.uchicago.edu/support-and-services/cluster-partnership-program){:target="_blank"} to accommodate the needs of your research group better.
+* PIs: Private partitions can be purchased via [Cluster Partnership Program](https://rcc.uchicago.edu/support-and-services/cluster-partnership-program){:target="_blank"} to accommodate the needs of your research group.
+QOS can be tuned at any time by submitting a request.

 ### Institutional Partitions
 Faculty and their group members can take advantage of institutional partitions dedicated to research within UChicago divisions, departments, and institutions: